fliptanedo/tanedo-website-2021/content/authors/admin/_index.md

   url: "http://theory.ucr.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Flip Tanedo is a professor of particle physics who specializes in the theoretical description of dark matter.
+bio: Flip Tanedo is a professor of particle physics who specializes in theoretical descriptions of dark matter.

-# Interests to show in About widget
+# Interests to show in About widget/ NOT USED, see CV widget
 interests:
 - Dark matter
 - Models of new physics
 - Particle astrophysics
 - Equity in science

-# Education to show in About widget
+# Education to show in About widget/ NOT USED, see CV widget
 education:
   courses:
   - course: PhD, MS in Physics